Learning Neural Acoustic Fields: Experiments

 \subsection{Cross-modal learning}

 In this experiment, we explore the effect of jointly learning acoustics and visual information when we are given sparse visual information.
 Recall that our NAF includes a local geometric feature grid $\mathcal{P}$ that covers the entire scene.
-For our cross-modal learning experiment, we jointly learn this feature grid with a NeRF network modified to accept both local features along with the traditional sinusoidal embedding.
+For our cross-modal learning experiment, we jointly learn this feature grid with a NeRF network modified to accept local features sampled from this grid along with the traditional sinusoidal embedding.
 In the acoustics branch, we query the grid using emitter and listener positions.
 In the NeRF branch, we use point samples along the ray projected on the grid plane to query the features.
 In both cases, the process is fully differentiable.
 We use a standard implementation of NeRF with a coarse and fine network.
-In both the cross-modal and RGB only experiments we augment the fine network with a learnable local feature grid.
-In the NeRF only setting, we minimize color $C$ reconstruction loss for a ray $r$ over a batch of rays $\mathcal{R}$: $\mathcal{L}_{\text{RGB}} = \sum_{r \in \mathcal{R}}||\hat{C}(r)-C(r)||^{2}_{2}$.
-In contrast, in the NAF + NeRF experiment, we jointly minimize $\mathcal{L}_{\text{RGB}} + \mathcal{L}_{\text{NAF}}$, where $\mathcal{L}_{\text{NAF}}$ is defined in equation~\ref{nafeqn}.
-We utilize 64 coarse samples and 128 fine samples for each ray, and sample 1024 rays per batch.